-By the way, if you see the word led written in uppercase—LED—it’s an acronym that stands for light emitting diode, which is, as its name says, a diode that emits light.
+By the way, if you see the word led written in uppercase letters—LED—that’s an acronym that stands for “light emitting diode,” which is, as its name suggests, a diode that emits light.

 Lead is also the name of a certain type of metal.
-However, when it’s used for the metal, the word lead is pronounced just like led, which can add to the confusion:
+However, when it’s used for the metal, the word lead is pronounced just like led, which adds to the confusion: